geonetwork/doc/source/administrator-guide/configuring-the-catalog/inspire-configuration.rst

     </entry>
   </util:map>

-Array's :code:`value-type` attribute must be defined as Java strings: :code:`<array value-type="java.lang.String">`.
+Array's ``value-type`` attribute must be defined as Java strings: ``<array value-type="java.lang.String">``.

-To define which test suites will be executed when using the editor dashboard's INSPIRE validation option you can modify the :code:`inspireEtfValidatorTestsuitesConditions` bean.
+To define which test suites will be executed when using the editor dashboard's INSPIRE validation option you can modify the ``inspireEtfValidatorTestsuitesConditions`` bean.
 It's a map with an entry for each schema and test suite to execute.
-The map entry key attribute must be in the format :code:`SCHEMA_ID::TEST_SUITE_NAME`, where :code:`TEST_SUITE_NAME` is one of the  :code:`inspireEtfValidatorTestsuites` map entry key.
+The map entry key attribute must be in the format ``SCHEMA_ID::TEST_SUITE_NAME``, where ``TEST_SUITE_NAME`` is one of the  ``inspireEtfValidatorTestsuites`` map entry key.
 For each entry you can define a XPath condition that the metadata must pass to be sent to the validator.

 .. note::